xiejiatree/relive_lore/README.md

 # relive_lore
-Revue Starlight has a really easy to understand story actually
+Revue Starlight ReLive has a really easy to understand story actually.